 How Does a Low Glycemic Diet Help Type 2 Diabetes?

 Foods that contain carbohydrates raise blood glucose levels.
-Choosing foods that are low on the glycemic index keeps your blood glucose levels in a healthy range.
+Choosing foods that are low on the glycemic index will keep your blood glucose levels in a healthy range and:

+- Reduce the need for medication.
 Eating foods lower on the glycemic index helps keep your blood sugars in a normal range.
-This will reduce your need for medication.
 Most medications for type 2 diabetes force your pancreas to produce more insulin.
 By eating less sugar, you reduce the amount of insulin your body needs.

+- Reduce inflammation.
 Sugar has been shown to cause inflammation in the brain.
 Cutting out sugar improves your brain health.
-You can also reduce your risk of dementia by limiting sugar and heart disease.
+You can also reduce your risk of dementia by limiting sugar and avoid heart disease.

 What are Good Food Choices for Type 2 Diabetes?

-If you look at cutting out processed foods you might be wondering, “what is there left to eat?”
-Your body needs good sources of energy.
-Energy is produced from the foods that you eat.
-Eating well with diabetes means knowing what to choose at the grocery store.
-You can learn how to go grocery shopping so that you can make balanced meals.
+If you look at cutting out processed foods you might be wondering, “What is left to eat that tastes good?”
+Your body needs quality sources of energy, which is directly related to the foods that you eat.
+Eating well with diabetes starts with knowing what to choose at the grocery store.

 We’ve put together a grocery shopping list for type 2 diabetes that includes over 180 foods you CAN eat.
 You don’t have to deprive yourself to eat healthy!